Palette-Labs-Inc/protocol/docs/rfcs/00003-cryptography.md

 - **Last supportd:** 02-26-2024

 ## Abstract

-This abstract is cut and paste from the [W3C publication on DIDs](https://www.w3.org/TR/did-core/)

-[Decentralized identifiers](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
-A [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) as determined by the controller of the [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers).
-In contrast to typical, federated identifiers, [DIDs](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) have been designed so that they may be decoupled from centralized registries, identity providers, and certificate authorities.
-Specifically, while other parties might be used to help enable the discovery of information related to a [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers), the design enables the controller of a [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) to prove control over it without requiring permission from any other party.
-[DIDs](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) are [URIs](https://www.w3.org/TR/did-core/#dfn-uri) that associate a [DID subject](https://www.w3.org/TR/did-core/#dfn-did-subjects) with a [DID document](https://www.w3.org/TR/did-core/#dfn-did-documents) allowing trustable interactions associated with that subject.

-Each [DID document](https://www.w3.org/TR/did-core/#dfn-did-documents) can express cryptographic material, [verification methods](https://www.w3.org/TR/did-core/#dfn-verification-method), or [services](https://www.w3.org/TR/did-core/#dfn-service), which provide a set of mechanisms enabling a [DID controller](https://www.w3.org/TR/did-core/#dfn-did-controllers) to prove control of the [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers).
-[Services](https://www.w3.org/TR/did-core/#dfn-service) enable trusted interactions associated with the [DID subject](https://www.w3.org/TR/did-core/#dfn-did-subjects).
-A [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) might provide the means to return the [DID subject](https://www.w3.org/TR/did-core/#dfn-did-subjects) itself, if the [DID subject](https://www.w3.org/TR/did-core/#dfn-did-subjects) is an information resource such as a data model.
+In our analysis, we borrow concepts from both federated and p2p networks to deliver a self-authenticating protocol.
+Our research adopts concepts of[“authenticated data structures”](https://www.cs.umd.edu/~mwh/papers/gpads.pdf), [decentralized identifiers](https://www.w3.org/TR/did-core/), [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), [content addresses](https://en.wikipedia.org/wiki/Content-addressable_storage), and [verifiable computation](https://en.wikipedia.org/wiki/Content-addressable_storage).

 ## Introduction
 The [core network architecture](./00001-core-architecture.md) defines a distributed network of `Buyer` and `Provider` Servicing Nodes who onboard either side of a two-sided-market.
 In centralized corporate networks and federated server-to-server networks, the servers own a users identity and, as such, their relationship to the network.
 As the network grows, and power accumulates to these central authorities, platforms begin to extract from stakeholders - usually through increasingly high take rates in commercial settings.
 The intermediaries relationships with network participants changes from positive-sum to zero-sum. _More about the attract, extract lifecycle of web2 platforms [here](https://cdixon.org/2018/02/18/why-decentralization-matters)_.

-To prevent such dynamics, we develop structures for a [self-authenticating](https://en.wiktionary.org/wiki/self-authenticating) protocol.
+To prevent such undesirable market dynamics, we develop structures for a [self-authenticating](https://en.wiktionary.org/wiki/self-authenticating) protocol.
 Our design grants users the ability to "switch" between managed-hosts (nodes) at will, shifting control to users, and introduces a concept of a "data-backpack" through content-addressed (vs. location addressed) data structures.

-In our analysis, we borrow concepts from both federated and p2p networks.
-Our research adopts concepts of[“authenticated data structures”](https://www.cs.umd.edu/~mwh/papers/gpads.pdf), [decentralized identifiers](https://www.w3.org/TR/did-core/), [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography), [content addresses](https://en.wikipedia.org/wiki/Content-addressable_storage), and [verifiable computation](https://en.wikipedia.org/wiki/Content-addressable_storage).

 **Our design has 3 considerations:**